arjunbm13/WindowsAutomationTools/README.md

 # WindowsAutomationTools
 Tools for windows UI automation

-Use these tools to identify wondows objects.
+Use these tools to identify windows objects.